kaleighbeachler/cse15l-lab-reports/week7.md

 Style 1: Took me 1 minute and 13 seconds.
 I typed the scp command incorrectly a few times because of the “:~/” at the end.

-Style 2: took me 35 seconds and I didn’t encounter any issues.
+Style 2: Took me 35 seconds and I didn’t encounter any issues.
 <br>